marcus-downing/plugin-b/README.md

 When this tool has worked its magic the resulting plugin is entirely self-contained and has no further dependencies on the tool.
 It doesn't fill your plugins with lots of useless boilerplate.
-Use this tool to help you build small, perfectly formed plugins, not bloated monsters.
+Use this tool to help you build lightweight, perfectly formed plugins, not bloated monsters.

 Plugin b requires Node.js, and works best on a Unix, Linux or Mac OS platform.
-It expects at least PHP 5.3, and a reasonably modern version of WordPress.
+It expects at PHP 5.3+ and a reasonably modern version of WordPress.

 ## Getting started